cupools/chai-css/README.md

   })
 ```

-If you want to make an assertion of Stylus or SASS directly, you can provide a synchronous function and it will be executed before each assertion.
+To make assertions of Stylus or SASS directly, you can provide a synchronous function and it will be executed before each assertion.

-Stylus:
+As Stylus:

 ```js
 import Chai, { expect } from 'chai'